SocietyPro/playbook/src/markdown/git.md

   Code must have tests.

 ###**dev-guanaja**
-This branch is the staging point for sharing code between XP Squad Developers.
+This branch is the staging point for sharing code among the Guanaja team.
 * Owner:
   Cesar
 * Commit Policy: